Improving Diversity of Commonsense Generation by Large Language Models via In-Context Learning: Impact of sampling temperature on the diversity and quality

 In this section, we investigate the impact of temperature on various methods on the CommonGen dataset.
-Although there are various sampling methods beyond temperature, such as top-k and top-p, we specifically focus on the general performance of \ac{Prop} under different temperature settings.
-Our experiment in conducted on the GPT-3.5-turbo-0613. \autoref{tbl:temperature-res} demonstrates that \ac{Prop} consistently outperforms both~\default~and~\diversified~on the Combined metrics across all temperature settings, which aligns with our findings in~\autoref{sec:exp:GCR}.
+Although GPT-3.5 also provides the nucleus sampling beyond sampling temperature, we specifically focus on the general performance of \ac{Prop} under different temperature settings and set nucleus sampling hyper-parameter to 1.
+Our experiments are conducted on the \texttt{GPT-3.5-turbo-0613}. \autoref{tbl:temperature-res} demonstrates that \ac{Prop} consistently outperforms both~\default~and~\diversified~on the Combined metrics across all temperature settings, which aligns with our findings in~\autoref{sec:exp:GCR}.
 Moreover, \ac{Prop} exhibits less sensitivity to temperature variations compared to the other baselines and performs better on Combined metrics with the increase of temperature, which can be considered as an additional advantage of our proposed method.

 Furthermore, we observe that the \textbf{fine-tune} method is also significantly influenced by temperature sampling on the \ac{GCR} task.
 At $T=1.5$, the \default~baseline, which applies \ac{ICL} on the same base model GPT-3.5-turbo, outperforms the \textbf{fine-tune} method.
 The fine-tuned model generates responses that are of very low quality, consisting mostly of nonsensical word combinations.
+For example, given the input ``sidewalk leash dog walk'', the fine-tune method would generate the random sequence: \textit{A owners with 2 kangaroos trying to walk their yappy circus bear disguised as a gers?'''texturesumm} while \ac{Prop} generates sentence than covers the task requirement: \textit{A dog walks on a sidewalk, attached to a leash.} Therefore, we conclude that increasing temperature of the decoder is not a suitable strategy for improving diversity in GCR.